-While the United States welcomes foreign businesses, U.S. subsidiary setup can be a complicated process.
+While the United States welcomes international business, U.S. subsidiary setup can be a complicated process.
 The process of setting up a subsidiary can vary based on several factors, including the state you choose as your company’s headquarters.
 Each state has unique legal requirements that you’ll need to keep track of in addition to the federal laws.
 Knowing what to expect as you set up a subsidiary can help you avoid fines and ensure that the process is as smooth as possible.

-How to Set up a U.S. Subsidiary
+How to Set Up a U.S. Subsidiary

 To set up a subsidiary in the United States, you should take the following steps:

 - Choose a business entity type: Decide whether you want your company to be a corporation or a limited liability company (LLC).
 Both types of entities come with advantages and setbacks, so it’s up to you to choose the one that makes the most sense for your ownership structure.

 - Choose a state of incorporation: There are 50 states in the U.S., and some of them are more conducive to business than others.
 Each state has its own laws for businesses, so you should study up on what that means for your company before you set up a subsidiary.

 - Establish a corporate bank account: It can be challenging for foreign businesses to set up a bank account in the United States, but it’s easier with a U.S. subsidiary.
 Partnering with a U.S. bank will make it less difficult for you to run payroll for your international team.

 Accounting and tax laws in the U.S. are complicated, so most foreign businesses also hire an accountant during the process of setting up a subsidiary.

 United States Subsidiary Laws

 U.S. subsidiary laws vary based on state and whether a company is a corporation or an LLC.
 However, some laws apply to all businesses and subsidiaries in the U.S. For example, every company is legally required to obtain a taxpayer identification number from the Internal Revenue Service (IRS).